 A commodity code is made up of eight digits, the first six of which are international.
 This means that the first six digits in a commodity code on a foreign invoice should in principle be identical to the first six digits given in the Norwegian Customs Tariff.

-The first four digits are called the position.
+The first four digits are called the heading.
 These are shown in bold in the Customs Tariff.
-The associated text (also in bold) is called the position text.
-The next two digits are called the sub-position.
+The associated text (also in bold) is called the heading text.
+The next two digits are called the subheading numer.
 All eight digits together are referred to as the commodity code.

 Example of a commodity code: